NaeemBolchhi/Get-Office-365/README.md

 irm https://get.activated.win | iex
 ```

-  - Type `2` and press Enter to start permanent Office activation.
+  - Type `2` and press Enter to select Ohook Activation, then type `1` and press Enter to start permanent Office activation.

   - Enjoy!